 These men have devoted a lifetime to their profession, avocation, community, and beliefs, at great sacrifice to themselves and their families.
 Each recipient will receive recognition worthy of a lifetime’s accomplishments.

-The Outstanding and Distinguished Eagle Scout Awards 2018
+The Outstanding Eagle Scout Awards 2018

 This year we have the pleasure of honoring the following recipients:

 |Dennis Heaston||Stan Houghton|